markriggins/dockerfy/README.md

          {{range $i, $v := sequence "1" $how_many}}
            {{$v}}
          {{end}}

 Note, GoLang tempaltes also support piping, which you can use pass the name of an environment variable to `getenv` so variable names can be made on the fly, which you could use to read some environment variables named $V_1, $V_2,...

     {{range $i, $v := sequence "1" "3"}}
         {{ $val := printf "V_%s" $v | getenv }}
         environment variable V_{{$v}} == "{{$val}}"
     {{end}}

-To produce the follow, (assuming that the enviroment variables have been exported with values "one", "two", and "three"
+To produce the following, (assuming that the enviroment variables have been exported with values "one", "two", and "three"

     environment variable V_1 == "one"
     environment variable V_2 == "two"